jensstein/oandbackup/FAQ.md

 NB starts supporting backup SMS/MMS and Call logs beginning with version 8.
 The current implementation (of [DL](https://github.com/dl200010)) writes all the details into a JSON format.

 The Call-Logs are saved in data providers like some other special data (com.android.providers.telephony).
 Sometimes you would need to restart after restoring its data.

-For **contacts, calendar** and todo-lists.
+Next to this users asked quite often about **contacts, calendar** and todo-lists:
-Contacts data somehow connected to system package com.android.providers.contacts.
 We advice to use [DecSync](https://github.com/39aldo39/DecSync) with its diverse apps.
-Alternatively use a CalDAV/CardDAV management app (like DavX5) and sync them with a trustworthy mail provider account.
+Alternatively use a CalDAV/CardDAV management app (like DavX5) and sync them with a trustworthy mail provider account (or your private Mailserver, a Nextcloud, etc. etc.).

+For contacts it should also work to back up the data of "Contacts Storage" (package com.android.providers.contacts) system app.
+Restoring it later on should restore contacts fine, but it's not guaranteed.
+Up to now it's not implemented as a [special backup](#what-are-special-backups) by NB.

 ### Are you going to support older Android versions?